 Outdoor Checklist (these items will also help you prepare for annual inspections)

-- Several Lakeport owners recently have had to replace their roofs because of damage from windstorms and aging of the roofing materials.
+- Several Lakeport owners have had to replace their roofs because of damage from windstorms and aging of the roofing materials.
 If you have not accessed your attic to check for leaks, it’s a good idea to do so.
 You may avoid potential damage to the interior of your home.

-- A dark vertical line on the middle of your garage door is most likely caused by insufficient tension on the chain from your garage door opener to the front wall of your garage.
+- A dark vertical line in the middle of your garage door is most likely caused by insufficient tension on the chain from your garage door opener to the front wall of your garage.
 Over time, the chain will slacken and start to drag on the door, which leaves that black mark and eventually will wear through the paint if left uncorrected.
 Most of these chains have a tensioner or turnbuckle that can be tightened to fix the problem.
 Once you have tightened the chain, the door can be cleaned with something like Scott’s Outdoor Cleaner (or whatever you prefer) and the gentle use of a scrubbing sponge from your kitchen.

 - Check for mildew, mold, and grime on exterior walls, garage doors, fences, decks, walkways, brick, roofs, etc., and power wash if needed.